 If conventional treatments fail to solve your ingrown toenail issues, you may need a surgical procedure from a good podiatrist.
 Your foot doctor in New York may have to surgically remove part of your toenail or even your complete toenail.
 Your procedure is determined by how bad your ingrown toenail is and how many times it has needed treatment.

 After a local injection for the pain, the surgical procedure can proceed.
-Your foot doctor in New York then removes part or all of your toenail.
+Your foot doctor in New York then removes part or all of your toenails.
 The surgical procedure is known as a nail avulsion.
 A matrixectomy can be performed to prevent part of the nail from growing back.
-A good podiatrist Dr. Solomon of Podiatry in New York will explain the type of procedure that’s right for you.
+A good podiatrist of Podiatry in New York will explain the type of procedure that’s right for you.

 Complications from Ingrown Toenails

 Diabetes issues can make foot infections even more serious.
-If you suffer from diabetes, even a tiny cut on your toe from an ingrown toenail can quickly become infected.
+If you have diabetes, even a tiny cut on your toe from an ingrown toenail can quickly become infected.
 Diabetes also affects nerve sensitivity and the amount of blood flow to your infected toe.
 If you have diabetes, see a foot doctor in New York.